vmenger/psynlp/docs/submodule_readmes/README_preprocessing.md

 * Sentence splitting
 * Tokenizing

 The abstract classes  `Normalizer`, `SentenceSplitter` and `Tokenizer` define the interface (see table below), with ready-to-use implementations provided in the implementation classes.
 It is always possible to use/define your own custom normalizer, sentence splitter or tokenizer, by creating a new class with your own custom logic.
-The current implementations (`BasicNormalizer`,  `BasicSentenceSplitter`, `SpacyTokenizer`) are used in other projects, so beware that changing them might lead to unexpected behaviour in other projects (e.g. nlp resource training, decursus/rapportage pipelines).

 | Abstract Class | Functions | Implementations
 |--|--|--|
 | `Normalizer` | `normalize` | `BasicNormalizer`